 Improve Your Writing Skills

-- The English Emporium is a great blog for sprucing up your writing skills.
+A great site for sprucing up your writing skills.
 I know many writers don't have any formal training (myself included) or for those know-it-alls who do, it always helps to get some reminders.
-Chelly is an English and Language Arts instructor and she provides help with everything from sentence structure to formatting for letters and envelopes.

 Selling Your Stuff